OpenNMT/OpenNMT-py/docs/source/examples/GGNN.md

 The training option `-encoder_type ggnn` implements a GGNN (Gated Graph Neural Network) based on github.com/JamesChuanggg/ggnn.pytorch.git which is based on the paper "Gated Graph Sequence Neural Networks" by Y. Li, D. Tarlow, M. Brockschmidt, and R. Zemel.

-The ggnn encoder is used for program equivalence proof generation in the paper <a href="https://arxiv.org/abs/2002.06799">Equivalence of Dataflow Graphs via Rewrite Rules Using a Graph-to-Sequence Neural Model</a>.
+The ggnn encoder is used for program equivalence proof generation in the paper [Equivalence of Dataflow Graphs via Rewrite Rules Using a Graph-to-Sequence Neural Model](https://arxiv.org/abs/2002.06799).
 That paper shows the benefit of the graph-to-sequence model over a sequence-to-sequence model for this problem which can be well represented with graphical input.
-The integration of the ggnn network into the <a href="https://github.com/OpenNMT/OpenNMT-py/">OpenNMT-py</a> system supports attention on the nodes as well as a copy mechanism.
+The integration of the ggnn network into the OpenNMT-py system supports attention on the nodes as well as a copy mechanism.

 ### Dependencies

-* There are no additional dependencies beyond the rnn-to-rnn sequeence2sequence requirements.
+* There are no additional dependencies beyond the rnn-to-rnn sequence2sequence requirements.

 ### Quick Start